ariatemplates/editors-tools/ultimate-poc/resources/README.md

 * program arguments (command in this case): `install`
 * current working directory (context): the folder containing `package.json`

+In more simple words: launch from this directory the command `npm install`.

 ## Development

 ### Package definition